peteroupc/peteroupc.github.io/randomgendoc.md

      |  piecewise_linear_n(self, values, weights, n=1)
      |
      |  poisson(self, mean)
-     |      Generates a random number following a Poisson distribution.
+     |      Generates a random variate following a Poisson distribution.
      |
      |  poissonint(self, mx, my)
-     |      Generates a random number following a Poisson distribution with mean mx/my.
+     |      Generates a random variate following a Poisson distribution with mean mx/my.
      |
      |  polya_int(self, sx, sy, px, py)
-     |      Generates a negative binomial (Polya) random number, defined
+     |      Generates a negative binomial (Polya) random variate, defined
      |      here as the number of failures before 'successes' many
      |      successful trials (sx/sy), where the probability of success in
      |      each trial is px/py.